Linux Kernel Panic - Ubuntu

 Wordpress Plugin: WP-Include-Posts

 Now a days people want data that is relative to them.
 This includes location specific dynamic data.
 There are two applications that I think have merit: ip2location and maxmind.
+IP2location is $199 USD per server for the binary file to narrow an IP address down to the city level.
+MaxMind is $370 per Site and $90/month for monthly updates of IP addresses.

 What is JSONP?